Compliance

 What are the enhanced due diligence obligations?

-For PEPs and their family members / close associates, enhanced due diligence obligations under § 15 GwG apply:
+For PEPs and their family members / close associates, enhanced due diligence obligations apply under § 15 GwG:

-1. Approval by management: The business relationship must be approved by management or a senior executive appointed by management
+1. Management approval: The business relationship must be approved by senior management or a manager designated by it

-2. Clarify the source of funds: Appropriate measures must be taken to determine the origin of the assets
+2. Clarify the source of funds: Appropriate measures must be taken to determine the source of assets

 3. Enhanced ongoing monitoring: The business relationship must be monitored more closely